-- no halogen-touchier lights.
+- No halogen-touchier lights.
 The intense heat generated by these bulbs creates a fire hazard and a potential source of burns.
-These bulbs start fires if they come in contact with curtains, clothes, paper, and other flammables.
-In addition, the lamps are unstable and can be easily tipped over. - no overloaded electrical circuits.
-There can be only one major appliance (such as a refrigerator, TV, computer, microwave, etc.) per receptacle plug. - no hanging of items from overhead lights, sprinkler heads, or pipes.
-No attachments to the ceiling. - immediate and proper disposal of appliances with old or damaged cords. - use of electrical appliances that meet the Underwriter's Laboratory (UL) or Electrical Testing Labs (ETL) safety standards. - no removal of grounding pins from three-pronged electrical cords. - no unattended operating of coffee makers and other appliances with exposed heating elements.
-They must be unplugged after each use and stored appropriately. - no running of cords under carpet.
-Avoid stapling or tacking electrical wires to fixtures (on walls, over doorways, on ceilings, etc.) - no open-element hot plates
+These bulbs start fires if they come into contact with curtains, clothes, paper, and other flammables.
+In addition, the lamps are unstable and can be easily tipped over. - No overloaded electrical circuits.
+There can be only one major appliance (such as a refrigerator, TV, computer, microwave, etc.) per receptacle plug. - No hanging of items from overhead lights, sprinkler heads, or pipes.
+No attachments to the ceiling. - Immediate and proper disposal of appliances with old or damaged cords. - Use of electrical appliances that meet the Underwriter's Laboratory (UL) or Electrical Testing Labs (ETL) safety standards. - No removal of grounding pins from three-pronged electrical cords. - No unattended operating of coffee makers and other appliances with exposed heating elements.
+They must be unplugged after each use and stored appropriately. - No running of cords under carpet.
+Avoid stapling or tacking electrical wires to fixtures (on walls, over doorways, on ceilings, etc.) - No open-element hot plates